- $0-$2,499.99 (No Interest/0.00% APY)

 What are the HSA contribution rules?

 The total amount you or your employer may contribute to an HSA for any taxable year depends on whether you have individual or family coverage under a high deductible health plan.
-The maximum contribution is $3,400 for individual coverage and $6,750 for family coverage.
+Contribution limits change each year.
+Please contact us to receive the current contribution limits.

 Are there any fees associated with an HSA?